 So it’s finally safe to countdown the days to graduation.
 Congratulations!
 You’re almost to the finish line.
 But before you leave, here are some things you want to do at the library before you lose all your awesome student privileges!

 - Check out a Business Kindle: There are over 150 business books, including bestsellers and career books.
 You can borrow a Business Kindle for 30 days.

-- Sign-up for and use what’s left of your access to the Wall Street Journal and Financial Times: As a Goizueta student, you get a digital subscription to both of these world renowned newspapers.
+- Sign-up for and use what’s left of your access to the Wall Street Journal and New York Times apps: As a Goizueta student, you get a digital subscription to both of these world renowned newspapers.
 Simply follow the instructions provided in the links for each publication.

 - Set up a Career Research Consultation: Whether you are a new to the workforce or experienced and planning a career change, Goizueta Business Library has resources that will help you target the right companies and gain confidence and intelligence to ace your interviews.

 - Visit the Stuart A. Rose Manuscript, Archives, and Rare Books Library: The Rose Library has an impressive display area that showcases items from Emory’s archives and rare books collection, such as artist prints, first editions, original papers and notes of some of the greatest American thinkers, and much more.
 There are also splendid views of the campus and beyond on the balcony.